-This concludes my review of the subject applications.
+This concludes my review of the subject applications as revised by the second submission.
 In summation, it is my professional opinion that the subject applications should be refused as they do not conform to the Official Plan of the City of Ottawa or to the various provisions of Section 51 (24) of the Planning Act R.S.O.
 1990.